neurothrone/local-library/readme.md

 ![Index page of the website](assets/website.png?raw=true "Local Library index page")

-A simple asynchronous Web App and API for managing a local library of books.
+An asynchronous Web App and API for managing a local library of books.
 Books that you're reading, have read and will read.

 ## Demo